Published Jan 6, 2023

-My first contact with Deep Space Nine was in college, when a fellow Star Trek fan jokingly referred to the series as “Deep Sleep Nine.”
-I laughed along; I had grown up watching The Original Series and The Next Generation movies with my dad, and the idea of an entire Star Trek franchise taking place on a space station seemed ludicrous.
+My first contact with Star Trek: Deep Space Nine was in college, when a fellow Star Trek fan jokingly referred to the series as 'Deep Sleep Nine.'
+I laughed along; I had grown up watching Star Trek: The Original Series and Star Trek: The Next Generation movies with my dad, and the idea of an entire Star Trek franchise taking place on a space station seemed ludicrous.
 The whole point of Star Trek, to me, was the excitement of adventure and exploration, of meeting new species and new cultures.
 Staying still was of no interest to me.

 When the pandemic first started, my fiancé and I coped by re-watching The Next Generation.
 It was mid-March and we thought we would be back to work by April.
 We found comfort in Captain Picard’s brilliance and erudition, in how his crew triumphed in dicey situations simply by working together.
 Part of me still believed we lived in an America that was relatively safe, and TNG’s innate optimism buoyed me.

 March turned to April turned to May, and we were still stuck at home while the pandemic raged.
 People fell victim to the virus.
 Unemployment numbers began to climb.
 TNG ended and, too exhausted to find something new to watch, we pressed play on DS9.
 Before we started, I issued a warning to my fiancé based on the handful of episodes I saw years ago.
-The show is gloomy, I told him.
-No one goes anywhere.
+"The show is gloomy," I told him.
+"No one goes anywhere."

 The show’s portrayal of self-care as revolutionary acts feels uncanny for our time.
 In one of my favorite episodes “In the Cards,” Jake and Nog cheered up the crew through small acts of kindness, all in an attempt to purchase a Willie Mays baseball card for Captain Sisko.
 In DS9 as in quarantine, a hobby is never just a hobby; it’s a coping mechanism.
 Sisko’s baseball games, along with Bashir and O’Brien’s Alamo reenactment, all mirror our own desperate gardening and sourdough bread-baking.

 For a series so fixated on war, DS9 is revolutionary in its redefinition of winning.
 Rather than besting your enemy or advancing humanity, characters in DS9 often win by simply holding their ground.
 Sisko’s big idea for victory was taking back the space station in “Sacrifice of Angels,” and both he and Admiral Ross refused to celebrate with Martok when they defeated the Dominion.
-Captain Sisko doesn’t fight to win.
-He fights for what he believes in.
+Captain Sisko doesn’t fight to win; he fights for what he believes in.

 In this new reality instigated by the pandemic, my relationship with the future has changed.
 I no longer want to boldly go where no one has gone before; all I want is to stay put and stay alive.
 Looking to the future, I am at once hopeful and terrified, and DS9 perfectly captures this paradox in its series finale “What You Leave Behind.”
 Even as the war came to an end, there was the feeling that nothing will ever be the same.
 The people we love have gone away, the institutions we relied on have been proven untrustworthy.
 In the end, all we can do is stare at the wormhole like Jake Sisko, hoping for better things ahead and finding comfort in personal connections.

 Admiral Ross famously quoted General MacArthur in the last episode of DS9, as the Dominion handed him the peace treaty.
 “Today, a great tragedy has ended,” he said.
-“We have known the bitterness of defeat and the exultation of triumph, and from both we have learned there can be no turning back.”
-Against the backdrop of unprecedented unemployment numbers and surges in coronavirus cases, watching this scene brought me to tears.
+“We have known the bitterness of defeat and the exultation of triumph, and from both, we have learned there can be no turning back.”
+Against the backdrop of unprecedented unemployment numbers and surges in COVID-19 cases, watching this scene brought me to tears.
 Those words have never rung truer.
 The world we knew is never coming back, and we can only move forward, with the lessons and fortitude we were forced to acquire.